-The Organization carries investments in the consolidated statement of financial position at fair value.
-Realized and unrealized gains and losses, net of fees, are included in the change in net assets in the accompanying consolidated statement of activities as investment return, net.
-Donated assets are recorded at fair value at the date of donation, or, if sold immediately after receipt, at the amount of sales proceeds received (which are considered a fair measure of the value at the date of donation).
+The Organization carries investments in the consolidated statements of financial position at fair value.
+Realized and unrealized gains and losses, net of fees, are included in the change in net assets in the accompanying consolidated statements of activities as investment return, net.
+Donated assets are recorded at fair value at the date of donation or, if sold immediately after receipt, at the amount of sales proceeds received (which are considered a fair measure of the value at the date of donation).
 The Organization records the change of ownership of bonds and stocks on the day a trade is made.
+Investments held as part of donor restricted endowment funds are shown as long-term investments.